gabrielajamhour/gabrielajamhour.github.io/README.md

 This repository contains the source code for my personal portfolio website.

-The portfolio was designed to reflect not only the projects I’ve built, but also the way I approach problem-solving — combining engineering, analytical thinking, and business strategy.
+The portfolio was designed to reflect not only the projects I’ve built, but also the way I approach ideas, problem-solving, and creativity through technology.

 ## Live Website